 socket: The socket identifies the socket between the processor and the motherboard.
 Different chipsets can exist for each socket.
 In order for you to assemble your computer, you must pay attention to the compatibility between the motherboard and the CPU.
 Both Intel and AMD are not particularly consistent with their support and nomenclatures, so pay attention.

-Format: The discriminating factor for how much stuff can be present on the motherboard, besides the processing capacity of the chipset, is the physical quantity.
-Cheaper cards tend to be smaller and therefore have less space like, for example, 2 total slots for the ram instead of 4 or even 8.
-The common formats are ATX, mATX and mini-ITX.
-In terms of pure performance, nothing changes and minimal size cards exist but with features from the top of the class.
+Size: The deciding factor for how much stuff can be on the motherboard, other than the processing capacity of the chipset, is the physical size.
+Cheaper cards tend to be smaller and therefore have less space such as 2 total RAM slots instead of 4 or even 8.
+Common formats are ATX, mATX and mini-ITX.
+In terms of pure performance, nothing changes and there are cards of minimum size but with first-class features.

 VRM: Let's spend some words on VRMs, or motherboard voltage regulators.
 These electronic components take care of regulating the input power to your CPU.
 The controller takes care of keeping the voltage under control, while the phases carry all the electrical power.
 These components get very hot during use and, if they reach very high temperatures, they can cut the input energy to the CPU to avoid damage.
 Normally they do not represent a problem but, if you want to do overclock pushed, you need to buy motherboards with adequate VRM that allow to have numerous feeding phases, so as to divide the load and have dissipators mounted on them to dispose of the heat.